jbhopkins/bioxtasraw/docs/source/install/mac_detailsource.rst

     *   Close the terminal window.

 #.
-Install  numpy scipy matplotlib pillow wxpython numba h5py lxml cython numexpr using conda.
+Install the necessary python packages.

     *   Open a new terminal window as in the previous step

     *   Type ``conda upgrade conda pip wheel setuptools`` and hit enter.
 Agree to all the prompts.

-    *   Type ``conda install numpy scipy 'matplotlib<3.2' pillow numba h5py cython numexpr`` and hit enter.
+    *   Type ``conda install numpy scipy matplotlib pillow numba h5py cython numexpr reportlab`` and hit enter.
         Agree to all the prompts.

-    *   Type ``conda install -c conda-forge 'wxpython<4.1'`` and hit enter.
+    *   Type ``conda install -c conda-forge wxpython hdf5plugin fabio pyfai`` and hit enter.
 Agree to all prompts.

-#.
-Install the hdf5plugin, silx, fabio, and pyFAI packages using pip

-    *   In the terminal window type ``pip install hdf5plugin silx fabio pyfai``

-    *   Hit enter

-    *   Once the installation finishes, close the terminal window.

 #.
 Download RAW from sourceforge